fan87/Litatom-Reversing-Project/readme.md

 The logging is using [Tencent's Mars Logging Library](https://github.com/Tencent/mars/tree/master/mars/log) and encrypted using a public key.
 The log will be uploaded to Litatom.

+To enable logging (For reversing), you can hook into the library itself using Frida, it will also print out if the SSL Unpinning is successfully or not.

 ## IV.
 Encryption
 Request bodies and some of the response bodies (That has `application/x-litatom-json` as content type) are encrypted using `LibGuard`.
 There are also pure-java encryption method